Santiramirez4/RepData_PeerAssessment1/PA1_template.md

 **2. - Devise a strategy for filling in all of the missing values in the dataset.
 The  strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.**

+**Strategy Definition:**

+* Create a new table with all dates and the average value of steps per day
+* For those dates that have no value, the general average "steps" value will be used
+* The table with be used to fill the NA fields in the data frame "activity".
+* The values from this table "averge.stepsDay" will be used only in NA data

 First, create a table with the average steps per day